SevenShepherd/SevenShepherd.github.io/_posts/2024-03-04-first-helvetic-confession.markdown

 1 Corinthians 15; Acts 1.

-There he sits, triumphant over death, sin, and hell; the conqueror and leader, our head, our true high priest at the right hand of the Father, defending our cause and pleading it perpetually, until he fashions us into the likeness to which we were created.2
+There he sits, triumphant over death, sin, and hell; the conqueror and leader, our head, our true high priest at the right hand of the Father, defending our cause and pleading it perpetually, until he fashions us into the likeness to which we were created.<sup style="font-weight:bold;">2</sup>

 Romans 8; Ephesians 1; Ephesians 4.